U6028449/task-board/README.md

 ## Description

-This blog was created for vetrans of Malevalon Creek to share thier thoughts and expierences with future heckjumpers and citizens of superduper EARTH.
+This Task board was created to assist people with managing tasks.

 ## Table of Contents
 - [Usage]